library(nlme); library(performance); library(emmeans)

 12.1.4 Inference

-The ANOVA table suggests a highly significant effect of the variety, week, and variety x week interaction effect.
+The ANOVA table suggests a significant effect of the variety, week, and variety x week interaction effect.

 anova(lm2, type = "marginal")